 Note.
-This material is from an unofficial fan site that provides information and commentary on Billy Joel's music.
+Material on this page is from an unofficial fan site that provides information and commentary on Billy Joel's music.
 It provides considerable additional examples of versions and interviews.
 It is found at https://www.onefinalserenade.com/and-so-it-goes.html.

 This heart-breaking ballad, "And So It Goes," was published in 1989 as the closing song on the album, Storm Front.
 The song is about a doomed relationship or imminent break-up.
 Billy originally wrote it in 1983 when he was briefly dating model Elle McPherson.
 He has said that he knew the relationship was not going to last because of various career and professional commitments that each had.
 It was not released on 1983's An Innocent Man, however, since it did not fit into the retro style of that album.
 (One wonders why it was not put on 1986's The Bridge).